adobe-rnd/aem-martech/README.md

     - the WebSDK `context` flag will, by default, track the `web`, `device` and `environment` details
     - the WebSDK `debugEnabled` flag will, by default, be set to `true` on localhost and any `.page` URL
     - the WebSDK `defaultConsent` is set to `pending` to avoid tracking any sensitive information by default
-    - we recommend enabling `personalization` only if needed to limit the performance imapact.
+    - we recommend enabling `personalization` only if needed to limit the performance impact.
 We typically recommend using a page metadata flag for this
 4. Adjust your `loadEager` method so it waits for the martech to load and personalize the page:
     ```js
     /**